-Below is a summary of CB1 Groups and Partnerships that exist:
+Below is a summary of CB1 Groups and Partnerships that exist.
+There is also a PDF summary of these groups and partnerships here.

 The CB1 Stakeholder Group (also known as the CB1 Steering Group)

 This group originated from the decision by the area’s developer Brookgate and the Estate Management Company to commission some work with a community engagement consultancy firm* to understand, by talking to a range of people, what would make the CB1 area an even better place to live, work and play.
 One-to-one conversations were carried out with a handful of residents, employees and stakeholder organisations responsible for delivering the services across the estate and its properties.
 Those contacted were invited to a workshop in July 2017 in order to develop a shared understanding of CB1 and to identify key areas of work to continually improve the area.
-A further workshop was held in October 2017.
+Further workshops were held in October 2017 and April 2018.
+You can read the outcomes from the workshops here:

 From September 2018, resident representatives have been attending these meetings.
 Resident reps tend to be selected by their building/building’s residents association and they attend to provide a resident voice in discussions at the meeting.
 If a resident would like to attend and be part of the group, please contact email@example.com for more information.